OpenPecha/stt-report-generator/README.md

 ## Project description

-With STT Report Generator, you can automatically generate weekly reports from your speech-to-text transcription database.
+With STT Report Generator, you can automatically generate daily reports from your speech-to-text transcription database.
 This tool connects to your database, extracts key metrics about your transcription tasks, and generates both CSV data files and markdown summary reports.
 The entire process is automated using GitHub Actions, which can be scheduled to run on a regular basis.

+### Transcription States Explained

+The reports track audio segments in four possible states:

+- **Transcribing**: Audio segments that are yet to be transcribed
+- **Submitted**: Audio segments that have been transcribed by a person
+- **Accepted**: Audio segments where the transcription has been reviewed and approved by another person
+- **Trashed**: Audio segments that are not usable (poor audio quality, etc.)

 ## Who this project is for